 We do not allow room moves for the first two weeks of each semester.
-Students can contact their specific Residence Life Coordinator beginning the first day of classes to be placed on a wishlist to move to another area.
+Students can contact the Housing Office beginning the first day of classes to be placed on a wishlist to move to another area.

 This varies depending on the type of room you select.
 You can also view our room rates for the academic year.

 You are given several payment options.
 You can pay annually, by semester or monthly.

 If you are on financial aid, you will be charged by the semester.
 You are personally responsible for any balance due if your financial aid does not cover your entire housing costs.
 You can request the Financial Aid Plus payment plan with our Housing Cashier to break any remaining amount due into payments, as long as you make this request by the day your financial aid payment is due.

 If you have a meal plan, it is added to the cost of your room so that your payments cover both room and meals.